Back to Posts

 Why: Small/Russian studies suggest cognitive benefits with possible anxiolytic effects in impaired populations; mechanisms may involve BDNF/GABAergic modulation [Ref 19], [Ref 20].

-Typical dose: 10–20 mg 1–2×/day (cycle).
+Typical dose: 10–20 mg 1–2×/day (used in cycles).

 10) Fasoracetam*